aerial filming 4k 6k HD

 The 4K format was named because it has 4000 pixels horizontal resolution approximately.
 Meanwhile, standard 1080p and 720p resolutions were named because of their vertical resolution.
 The new standard renders more than four times higher image definition than 1080p resolutions, such as, With the modern standard being 4K excluding 6K 5k 8k, etc the format has greatly improved the possibility of drone 4k aerial filming footage use, see below.

 As you can see this format can’t have the change in horizontal resolution, so changes in aspects are made through the vertical resolution.
-For example, 4096×2304 is a frame size with aspect 16:9 and 4096×3072.
+For example, 4096×2304 is a frame size with aspects 16:9 and 4096×3072.
 View our video gallery for some aerial filming demos

 DJI a good manufacturer has taken advantage of this and incorporated this technology into its drones, which we use for mainstream aerial filming & photography production work.
 Drones we use to undertake commercial filming and photography can be seen by clicking drones & equipment.